 Also referred to as closed captioning, this post-production job is both aimed at providing interpretation and extra information to audiovisuals.
 As such, captioning makes it possible for people with hearing impairment to read, follow, and understand what is being said on a screen.

 The job is closely related to transcription.
-The only difference being that, unlike transcription where the final product is a typed document, captioning divides the text into different frames for visual display.
+The only difference is that, unlike transcription where the final product is a typed document, captioning divides the text into different frames for visual display.

 And as we shall see later in this article, captioning pays well.
 But what I like most about captioning is that the job is easy enough for beginners to master.
 More to this, many companies are willing to hire newbies just like you.